awsdocs/incident-manager-user-guide/doc_source/contacts.md

 1. Choose **Finish**\.

 After you define a contact and activate its contact channels, you can add contacts to escalation plans to form a chain of escalation\.
 To learn more about escalation plans, see [Escalation plans](escalation.md)\.
 You can add contacts to a response plan for direct engagement\.
 To learn more about creating response plans, see [Response plans](response-plans.md)\.

+## Import contact details to your address book<a name="contacts-details-file"></a>

+When an incident is created, Incident Manager can notify responders by using voice or SMS notifications\.
+To ensure that responders see that the call or SMS notification is from Incident Manager, we recommend that all responders download the Incident Manager [virtual card format \(\.vcf\)](https://docs.fileformat.com/email/vcf/) file to the address book on their mobile devices\.
+The file is hosted in Amazon CloudFront and is available in the AWS commercial partition\.

+**To download the Incident Manager \.vcf file**

+1. On your mobile device, either choose or enter the following URL: [https://d26vhuvd5b89k2\.cloudfront\.net/aws\-incident\-manager\.vcf](https://d26vhuvd5b89k2.cloudfront.net/aws-incident-manager.vcf)\.

+1. Save or import the file to the address book on your mobile device\.